KarmaEssence/University-Pushdown-automaton/README.md

    - Issue 2 has been done by Kévin
    - Issue 3 has been done by Léo
    - Issue 4 has been done by Kévin
+   - Issue 5 has been done by Kévin
+   - Issue 6 has been done by Léo

 ## Contributors